shrutikapoor08/devjoke/README.md

 #### Send me a PR if you know a good Dev Joke.

+Javas real meaning

+J: Why isn't this working??
+A: Please kill me
+V: Don't ever try this
+A: I haven't sleept in days

 * * *

 Me: Why isn't this working? 🤔